 "We're seeing this one coming," he says.
 "The question is how often will this occur in the future if we don't start controlling antibiotic use?"

 So far, the proportion of human MRSA infections due to this livestock-derived strain is small.
-But in some areas of the Netherlands, it's causing as many as one in four human MRSA cases – suggesting that it has the potential to spread extensively.
+But in some areas of the Netherlands, it's causing as many as 1 in 4 human MRSA cases — suggesting that it has the potential to spread extensively.

 Paul Keim, another study author, says the report shows that "our inappropriate use of antibiotics ... is now coming back to haunt us."
 He says the solution is clear — banning antibiotics in livestock feed, as the European Union has done.

-Most antibiotics sold in the U.S. go to animals, mostly in their feed, where it acts as a growth promoter and damps down infection outbreaks in large feedlots.
+Most antibiotics sold in the U.S. go to animals, mostly in their feed, where they act as a growth promoter and damp down infection outbreaks in large feedlots.

 Many livestock groups say there's no evidence that using antibiotics in livestock feed creates a human health problem.